rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/talker-supervisor.md

 10. Ensure **Is ROS Component** is selected.
 11. In the **Executable Name** box, enter a name for the executable say `talker_executable`.
 12. Select **Default** for **Executable Type**.
-13. Enter the following command in the **Command to run in the docker docker container** box.
+13. Enter the following command in the **Command to run in the docker container** box.
 ```
 roslaunch param_talker talker.launch
 ```